flipperdevices/flipperzero-firmware/README_flipperlab.md

 The files in a folder can be of mixed types. **This is Quac's main strength!** So continuing with the "Work Access" example, the Parking Gate can be Sub-Ghz and the Garage Door can be RFID.

 ## Playlists
 You can chain multiple signal playback actions together by creating a playlist.
 Simply create a text file which contains a list of paths to the signals you wish to transmit - they will be played sequentially.
 Playlist names show up as clickable button, like all other individual signals/actions.
-Playlist files feature the following:
-* Comments: lines that start with a **#** are ignored
-* **pause \<ms\>** on a line will pause the playback by the specified millisecond duration
-* Signal file names can be fully specified or local to the current directory

 Errors found in the playlist will halt playback and vibrate the F0.
 Blank lines are ignored.